| | |

 Quick Refrigerator Spicy Garlic-Dill Pickles

-My daughter has always loved cucumber, in fact, it was her first (and only for a while!) vegetable she would eat, so it was no surprise that she loved pickles too.
-She has never cared for sweet pickles only tangy, salty, spicy, and garlicky pickles.
-I surprised her with a couple of jars of these quick refrigerator spicy garlic-dill pickles and she was so excited.
-The only problem was that she had to wait 24 hours to eat them.
-Thankfully she was patient and waited until the following day after school to give them a try.
-Her patience paid off because she absolutely LOVED these pickles and devoured half a jar in one sitting.
+My daughter has always loved cucumbers; it was her first (and only for a while!) vegetable she would eat, so it was no surprise that she loved pickles too.
+She has never cared for sweet pickles, only tangy, salty, spicy, and garlicky pickles.
+I surprised her with a couple of jars of these quick refrigerator spicy garlic-dill pickles, and she was happy, but was sad she had to wait 24 hours to eat them.
+Thankfully, she was patient and waited until the following day after school to give them a try.
+Her patience paid off, because she LOVED these pickles and devoured half a jar in one sitting.

 Quick Refrigerator Spicy Garlic-Dill Pickles